Password writeback overview

 - Step 1: Password encryption with 2048-bit RSA Key: After a user submits a password to be written back to on-premises, the submitted password itself is encrypted with a 2048-bit RSA key.

 - Step 2: Package-level encryption with AES-GCM: The entire package, the password plus the required metadata, is encrypted by using AES-GCM.
 This encryption prevents anyone with direct access to the underlying ServiceBus channel from viewing or tampering with the contents.

 - Step 3: All communication occurs over TLS/SSL: All the communication with ServiceBus happens in an SSL/TLS channel.
 This encryption secures the contents from unauthorized third parties.

 - Automatic key rollover every six months: Every six months, or every time password writeback is disabled and then re-enabled on Azure AD Connect.
 We automatically roll over all keys to ensure maximum service security and safety.

 Password writeback bandwidth usage

-Password writeback is a low-bandwidth service that sends requests back to the on-premises agent only under the following circumstances:
+Password writeback is a low-bandwidth service that only sends requests back to the on-premises agent under the following circumstances:

 - One message is sent once every five minutes as a service heartbeat for as long as the service is running.

-- Two messages are sent each time a new password is submitted
+- Two messages are sent each time a new password is submitted:

 - Each time a new password is submitted during a user self-service password reset.